scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 ## What Does Tasty Have to Do with Macros?

-It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros.
+It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros, with the potential to solving many of the problems in the current version.

 The first problem with the current `scala.reflect` macros is that they are completely dependent on the current Scala compiler (internally